-While native is a classic approach that focuses on building proper software based on the target platform and hardware specifics, its two counterparts offer more universal opportunities.
-E.g., hybrid is about creating a single solution compatible with several platforms while cross-platform has the same goal but goes for a more in-depth native functionality.
+While native is a classic approach that focuses on building proper software based on the target platform and hardware specifics, its two counterparts offer more universal opportunities — hybrid is about creating a single solution compatible with multiple platforms, while cross-platform has the same goal but goes for a more in-depth native functionality.

-And it just so happens that cross-platform mobile app development may come in as the most flexible, universal approach in mobile software building today.
+And it just so happens that cross-platform mobile app development may come in as the most flexible and universal approach in mobile software building today.

-Let’s see why it is so widely preferred by the worldwide industry and what downsides it has.
+Let’s see why it’s so widely preferred by the worldwide industry and what downsides it has.

-Flutter is a very widely used solution considered among the best cross-platform mobile app development frameworks next to RN and is the offspring of Chrome developers’ efforts to ultimately optimize their browser’s capacities.
-As opposed to RN, it is based on an authentic programming language — Dart.
+Flutter is a very widely used solution considered among the best cross platform app development frameworks next to RN and is the offspring of Chrome developers’ efforts to ultimately optimize their browser’s capacities.
+As opposed to RN, it’s based on an authentic programming language, Dart.
 Flutter’s main software creation philosophy is focused on building products brick by brick by simply manipulating various widgets.
-The tool is actively used by Google (mainly, to support Google Assistant modules).
+The tool is actively used by Google (mainly to support Google Assistant modules).

 This open-source software creation framework isn’t as popular as the first two reviewed but offers great cross-platform capacities nonetheless.
 Although the SDK on which it is based — the Titanium Mobile SDK — is quite widely used in the cross-platform app development market.
 As a whole, this framework doesn’t bring anything completely new to the table, yet it certainly offers efficient pinpointed opportunities that may as well come in handy for your project.

-Now this one says it right in its title — NativeScript is all about helping achieve the native feel and performance of the end product.
-Despite it being a very young framework whose stable release took place in 2021, it has made its way to most lists and tops as the outstanding framework for cross-platform mobile app development.
+Now, this one says it right in its title — NativeScript is all about helping achieve the native feel and performance of the end product.
+Despite it being among the youngest cross platform app development frameworks whose stable release took place in 2021, it’s made its way to most lists and tops as the outstanding framework for cross-platform mobile app development.
 What stands out most is its high integrational potential, which allows for in-depth tech stack customizations.

-This framework allows sharing the code written in Kotlin across a number of required platforms.
+This framework allows the sharing of code written in Kotlin across a number of required platforms.
 For this, it employs a set of compilers and shared modules.
 Shared modules can be most efficiently added to native projects to make backend and UI developers’ lives easier.
-Thus, part of the code outlining the business logic of the app is shared while the platform-specific code, including the UI code, must be written separately.
+Thus, part of the code outlining the business logic of the app is shared, while the platform-specific code, including the UI code, must be written separately.

 Although we are reviewing hybrid frameworks to fully clarify how to choose technology for cross-platform apps, we do not recommend hybrid app development for a few reasons.
-First, it is the most budget approach that puts optimal development conditions and business goals above the quality of end results.
-The second is that the efficiency of hybrid frameworks, such as Xamarin and Phonegap, is seriously inferior to what RN and Flutter have while posing equal overall costs.
-Third, the hybrid technology itself is depreciated and the vendors tend to stop their support, for instance, Adobe had stopped the PhoneGap development on October 1, 2020.
+First, it’s the highest-cost approach that puts optimal development conditions and business goals above the quality of end results.
+The second is that the efficiency of hybrid frameworks, such as Xamarin and PhoneGap, is significantly inferior to what RN and Flutter have while posing equal overall costs.
+Third, the hybrid technology itself is depreciated, and vendors tend to stop their support — for instance, Adobe had stopped the PhoneGap development on October 1, 2020.

 Built by the minds behind Mono, Xamarin is an open-source, cross-platform development framework based on C# and Microsoft technology stack with a huge community of over 1.4 million developers.
 The main gist of this one is boosted end-performance due to the natively compiled nature.

-Flutter and React Native are deservedly considered the most popular frameworks for cross-platform development right now — the statistics are quite eloquent.
-Both solutions offer extensive capabilities for creating high-quality, smoothly performing apps in a convenient expertise-driven manner.
+Flutter and React Native are deservedly considered the most popular frameworks for developing cross platform apps right now — the statistics are quite eloquent.
+Both cross platform app development frameworks offer extensive capabilities for creating high-quality, smooth-performing apps in a convenient, expertise-driven manner.
 Both Flutter and React Native share the benefit of accelerated time-to-market and smoother development processes.
-But let’s take a look at the major specifics of working with both to help you decide which one to pick in your case.
+But let’s take a look at the major specifics of working with these cross platform frameworks to help you decide which one to pick in your case.

-React Native certainly stands out as the tool to reach the fastest time-to-market.
+The React Native cross platform app framework certainly stands out as the tool to reach the fastest time-to-market.
 But it spawns more costs at the same time.
 However, these may as well be scaled by using the right extensions at the right time, so it’s more about the expertise and approach when it comes to RN.

-We can say for sure that Flutter beats RN in terms of the overall performance if it is employed properly, it makes reaching smooth compatibility easier, and it may help you save some software engineering costs.
+We can say for sure that Flutter beats the RN cross platform app development framework in terms of the overall performance if it’s employed properly.
+It makes reaching smooth compatibility easier, and it may help you save some software engineering costs.
 However, it may not offer the fastest means of product completion.
 Take a look at the summarizing table below to make your search for the best language to develop cross-platform mobile apps for your specific case easier.

 It can be challenging to make the final decision as to which platform to pick.
 To make the best choice, you should clarify some underlying questions.
 Here’s your standard checklist to make your life easier.